 “A celebration of the bonds of hard work and sacrifice shared by all those who serve in uniform, whether on two legs or on four.” — Randy Brown, author, Welcome to FOB Haiku: War Poems from Inside the Wire

-With the release of the feature film Megan Leavey in June, people will discover how military working dogs and their handlers form lifelong bonds that go beyond the battlefield.
-Read the chapter on Megan Leavey and Rex
+With the release of the feature film Megan Leavey, people are discovering how military working dogs and their handlers form lifelong bonds that go beyond the battlefield.
+Learn more about the real Megan Leavey and her partner Rex

 Dogs served as mascots in the Civil War and World War I. Spending almost every hour together, soldiers discovered that dogs could be more than great companions.